Before you begin

 In short, you’ll need to convince them the idea is worth doing.

-Question 1: Would the idea work as a mobile website instead of an app?
+Question 1: Would the idea work as a responsive website instead of an app?

 - what does the user want?